lambdaclass/concrete/ROADMAP.md

  widening, and reuses the same fact vocabulary as Phase 18 import fact constraints so the policy graduates cleanly to dependency/package boundaries.

+### Task R-0441

+**Objective:** Decide how `with(Std)` behaves under an authority budget, and put it in the canonical capability list.

+`with(Std)` expands at parse time to every standard capability except `Unsafe` (`Concrete/Frontend/Parser.lean` "Expand \"Std\" to the full set";
+`docs/SAFETY.md:61`).
+It is used in `docs/DEFER.md`, `docs/SAFETY.md`, and
+several `adversarial_cap_*` fixtures.
+Meanwhile `docs/IDENTITY.md:101` states the authority surface as "Nine capabilities: `File`, `Network`, `Time`, `Env`, `Random`, `Process`, `Console`, `Alloc`, `Unsafe`" and never mentions `Std`.
+The one spelling that grants nearly everything is absent from the document that enumerates authority.

+The audit consequence is specific and it is why this sits beside the budget task: a function declared `with(Std)` already holds a maximal ceiling, so adding `Network` or `Process` use inside it never widens a signature and never shows as a diff.
+A capability budget over `Std`-expanded code measures a declaration that cannot change.

+Decide one rule and gate it: either audited profiles reject broad aliases outright, or a `Std` declaration must carry an exact transitive-use budget that the compiler checks against reachable authority, so the alias stays a convenience for scripts while audited code states what it actually reaches.
+Related and worth stating in the same decision: a declared capability is an authority *ceiling*, not evidence of use, so reports should distinguish declared from reachable authority regardless of how the ceiling was spelled.

+Also fix the list: `Std` belongs in `IDENTITY.md`'s enumeration, marked as an alias over the other eight rather than a tenth capability.

+Gate: a fixture where `Std`-declared code gains `Network` use with no signature change (must fail under the chosen rule), the same code under an explicit cap set (must pass), a declared-vs-reachable report fixture, and a mutation removing the alias leg from whichever check is chosen.

 ### Task R-0185

 **Objective:** Add `concrete audit --json`: machine-readable audit output for CI, dashboards, editor tooling, and release bundles.